MPKreuzberg/HTML_FUNDAMENTALS/README.md

 __Description__

-This is my very first site that i made by using **DCI school program** and **Jonas Schemdtman** course.
+This is my very first programming attempt of website that i made by using **DCI school program** and **Jonas Schemdtman** course.

-This site is in developing phase so waitfor more ;-)
+This site is in developing phase so wait for more ;-)